bartender shaking cocktail in shaker behind large wooden bar

 Alcoholic Beverage Control / Department of Revenue

-The most common state regulating body is either an alcoholic beverage control or a section of the department of revenue.
-Typically, a commission or board is elected to oversee, propose, and enforce laws.
-From there, it’s really up to each state as to how strict and lenient they regulate the sale and service of alcoholic beverages.
+The most common state-regulating body is either an alcoholic beverage control or a section of the Department of Revenue.
+A commission or board is appointed to oversee, propose, and enforce laws.
+From there, it’s really up to each state to be strict and lenient in regulating the sale and service of alcoholic beverages.
 Not even all states consider selling to a minor illegal or require training.

-To understand each state better, we recommend reading through the article The Ultimate Guide to Getting a Bartending License.
-A drop-down with more information is found towards the bottom of the article.
+To better understand each state, we recommend reading The Ultimate Guide to Getting a Bartending License.
+Towards the bottom of the article, a drop-down menu with more information is found.

 State Occupational Safety and Health Administration (OSHA)